 To apply for renewal of your Mexican temporary residency card while it is still valid (not expired), you should file the application for the renewal during the 30-day window prior to the card’s expiry date.
 You cannot apply for renewal before this 30-day window.
 See this article for details of the renewal process.

-If you forget to renew before the expiry date or if your situation prevents you from using the 30-day window prior to the expiry date, there is grace period starting on the expiry date in which you can apply to renew your temporary residency card.
+If you forget to renew your Mexico residency card before the expiry date, or if your situation prevents you from using the 30-day window for a regular renewal prior to the expiry date, there is grace period starting on the expiry date in which you can file.

 Residency card expires when you are inside Mexico